vivid-planet/comet-brevo-module/.changeset/purple-carrots-bow.md

 "@comet/brevo-api": major
 ---

-Add `BlacklistedContacts` table to store encrypted blacklisted contacts
+Add `BlacklistedContacts` table to store hashed blacklisted contacts

 Use `createBlacklistedContactsEntity` for creating `BlacklistedContacts` entity.
 Pass `Scope` and add it to the `AppModule`: